 One area of global concern is the Democratic Republic of the Congo (DRC) and its adjoining countries (“Covered Countries”).
-Some mining operations in the Covered Countries are controlled by warring militias who use profits from the sale and trade of certain rare earth minerals to finance violent ongoing, armed conflict the United Nations has linked to human rights violations, labor abuses, and environmental degradation.
-Four of these minerals (Tantalum, Tin, Tungsten, and Gold), commonly referred to as 3TG, have been used in electronics.
+Some mining operations in the Covered Countries are controlled by warring militias who use profits from the sale and trade of certain rare earth minerals to finance violent ongoing armed conflict the United Nations has linked to human rights violations, labor abuses, and environmental degradation.
+Four minerals (Tantalum, Tin, Tungsten, and Gold), commonly referred to as 3TG, have been used in electronics.

-Supplier/OEM agrees to respond to update requests from UNICOM Engineering promptly in one of the formats listed below.
+Supplier/OEM agrees to respond promptly to update requests from UNICOM Engineering in one of the formats listed below.

-1. Conflict Minerals Reporting Template (CMRT)
+1. Conflict Minerals Reporting Template (CMRT) and Extended Minerals Reporting Template (EMRT)

 b) Check declared smelters and refiners against our Smelters Issues List.
 Address documented concerns and take appropriate action.